Michael Eriksson

 Conspiracy theory

 The defining characteristic of a conspiracy theory is that it involves a conspiracy.
 In politics and/or Leftist propaganda, it usually seems to be used with a strongly deviating meaning, namely, of something that is manifestly wrong, pseudo-scientific, or otherwise to be ignored—often, with the implication that whoever believes in the alleged conspiracy theory is not just wrong but an outright crackpot.
+At an extreme, some seem to view it as a theory created through a conspiracy, paradoxically making the “conspiracy theorists” those conspiring.
 To boot, proof of wrongness (etc.) is virtually never given, leaving a main use as a rhetorical cudgel to discredit opponents without having to engage them with actual arguments.

 Consider the idea that Caesar was murdered by a group of conspiring senators/rivals/whatnots.
 This is a conspiracy theory—it is also widely considered to be a historical truth.
 In reverse, the idea that Caesar was murdered by a lone gunman is not a conspiracy theory—but the suggestion is in crackpot territory.
 (Every other complication aside, there are no indications of guns in the Roman empire.
 Bows and arrows, scorpios, and other older technologies, yes; actual guns, no.) However, if we affix a “and the CIA covered it up!” to the Caesarian lone gunman, we again have a conspiracy theory—and, this time, we are simultaneously in crackpot territory.